The Ultimate Guide to Modern Solar Pool Heaters

 Q. Can I use my existing controller and mains power pump?

-A. You can use your existing controller if it’s in good working order - however pressure pumps that power rubber mat systems are typically too strong for these panels.
-Over-sizing the pump not only uses more electricity but has the potential to limit panel life times due to large pressure fluctuations in the panels.
-EcoOnline (and OKU) only recommends typically 0.25HP to 0.5HP pumps for small 8 to 30 panel systems.
+A. You can use your existing controller if it’s in good working order.
+However, pressure pumps that power rubber mat systems are typically too strong for these panels.
+Over-sizing the pump not only uses more electricity but has the potential to limit panel lifetimes due to large pressure fluctuations in the panels.
+EcoOnline (and OKU) only recommend typically 0.25HP to 0.5HP pumps for small 8 to 30 panel systems.

 Q. Can I use my filter pump and save electricity by not installing a second pump?

-A. It is a false economy to use a large filter pump for solar applications – the pump still has to expend energy to pump water to the roof, putting back pressure on the pump reducing filter flow, hence there is no free energy gained.
-Besides this we don’t recommend running a high power filter pump for 8 hours per day for the solar side (potentially over pressurizing panels) if you don’t need to filter for that long.
-An independent system with a well matched small pump will save you money in running costs and look after your panels in the long run.
+A. It is a false economy to use a large filter pump for solar applications—the pump still has to expend energy to pump water to the roof, putting back pressure on the pump and reducing filter flow, hence there is no free energy gained.
+Besides this, we don’t recommend running a high-power filter pump for 8 hours per day for the solar side (potentially over-pressurizing panels) if you don’t need to filter for that long.
+An independent system with a well-matched small pump will save you money in running costs and look after your panels in the long run.

-Generally we don't recommend this as you may have priming issues with your main filter pump during start up due to air been drawn in from the solar line tee you installed.
-Whether your filter pump will deprime in this case will depend on how far below the waterline you installed the solar tee.
-Note, a non-return on the solar line will not help here as non-returns are not generally air tight over time.
-If you do not have independent solar lines and can't install the tee far below the water line (minimum say 1m below) then your options are a manual system, a booster system or a motorized ball valve option, see manual for plumbing diagrams.
+A. Generally, we don't recommend this as you may have priming issues with your main filter pump during startup due to air being drawn in from the solar line tee you installed.
+Whether your filter pump will de-prime in this case will depend on how far below the waterline you installed the solar tee.
+Note, a non-return valve on the solar line will not help here as non-returns are not generally airtight over time.
+If you do not have independent solar lines and can't install the tee far below the waterline (minimum, say 1m below), then your options are a manual system, a booster system, or a motorized ball valve option.
+See the manual for plumbing diagrams.

 Q. Do we have installers?

-At present unfortunately no we do not have installers as we ship around Australia.
+A. At present, unfortunately, no, we do not have installers as we ship around Australia.
 However, our manuals are very comprehensive and cover most situations and issues.
 There is also unlimited tech support available.
 Most handymen/tradespeople can install our systems.
-From what we hear, solar pool heating installs are very seasonal, hence most specialist pool heating installers are run off their feet during the install season, this means they charge an arm and a leg for poor rushed installs.
+From what we hear, solar pool heating installs are very seasonal, hence most specialist pool heating installers are run off their feet during the install season.
+This means they charge an arm and a leg for poor, rushed installs.
 Our advice is if you can DIY safely or source a trusted installer that will take his/her time, you will save a great deal of money and headaches.

 Q. Can I download your comprehensive manual before I purchase?

-Q. Is this system easy to install for tiles?
+Q. Is this system easy to install on tiles?

-A. OKU panel installation on tiles are more difficult and we recommend should only be attempted by experienced DIY or tradespersons.
+A. OKU panel installation on tiles is more difficult and should only be attempted by experienced DIYers or tradespersons.
 PVC strips are easier to install on tiles.
-(Please note safety notice when climbing up on a roof.)
+(Please note the safety notice when climbing up on a roof.)